 An importer/exporter has to register with SARS to obtain a customs code number.
 Goods imported into, or exported from, South Africa are liable for VAT and customs duty, subject to the availability of rebates and refunds.

-Direct exports (where the South African seller supplies the goods) are subject to VAT at 0% and indirect exports (where for example the client of a South African seller arranges for the delivery of goods to the client's customer in the country to which the goods are exported) are subject to VAT at 14%.
+Direct exports (where the South African seller supplies the goods) are subject to VAT at 0% and indirect exports (where for example the client of a South African seller arranges for the delivery of goods to the client's customer in the country to which the goods are exported) are subject to VAT at 15% - from 1 April 2018 (14% to 31 March 2018).